The Rockstar Language Specification

 Given three such dramatically different influences, here’s how Rockstar interprets single quotes.

-1. The sequence 's or 're appearing at the end of a word is equivalent to ` is`, except when used in poetic literals.
+'sor'reappearing at the end of a word is equivalent to ` is`, except when used in poetic literals.- This allows

-2. All other single quotes are then ignored. ain't is equivalent to aint, wakin' has five letters, and ''''' is equal to the empty string.
+ain'tis equivalent toaint,wakin'has five letters, and'''''is equal to the empty string.
 This means you can use single quotes freely throughout your program to punctuate, adjust word lengths and generally channel the spirit of rock’n’roll without worrying about compiler errors.

 The fire's burning Tommy's feet initialises the fire with the value 764.